Stieng people

 The Stieng people (Xtiêng/Stiêng) are an ethnic group of Vietnam and Cambodia.
 They speak Stieng, a language in the Bahnaric group of the Mon–Khmer languages.

-Most Stieng live in Bình Phước Province (81,708 in 2009) of the Southeast region of Vietnam.
-In Cambodia, they are grouped under the heading Khmer Loeu, referring to non-Khmer ethnic groups.
+Most Stieng live in Bình Phước Province (81,708 in 2009) of the Southeast Vietnam.
+In Cambodia, they are classified as a group that used to refer to non-Khmer people, under the name Khmer Loeu.